-- (D) For moves requiring special handling of items to be moved, or subcontracted labor, or specialty work such as electrical or plumbing disconnecting and reconnecting, complete move specifications must be written either by the displacee or his/her designee, or Department representative, and approved by the District Relocation Administrator.
-These specifications will then be submitted to an appropriate specialist qualified to prepare an estimate. - 9.3.16.2 When the estimates are owner/tenant obtained the following will apply: - (A) A minimum of two move cost estimates must be obtained if estimate exceeds \$10,000.
-If less than \$10,000, the District Relocation Administrator has the discretion to allow a single estimate or require two estimates. - (B) All move cost estimates must be submitted to the Department within 45 days from the date of request. - (C) The Department will reimburse the reasonable cost of obtaining two move cost estimates. - (1) At the discretion of the District Relocation Administrator, additional estimates may be obtained. - (2) The invoice for preparation of each move cost estimate must include date(s) of services, time of day, and hours per day, and hourly rates for such preparation. - (D) The Department will reimburse the reasonable cost of advertising for packing, crating, unpacking, uncrating, and transportation, when such advertisement is determined to be necessary by the Department right of way agent, usually limited to complex or unusual moves where advertising is the only reasonable means of obtaining estimates.
-Exceptions to this are permissible at the discretion of the District Relocation Administrator. - 9.3.16.3 When the estimates are Department obtained the following will apply:
+- (B) All move cost estimates must be submitted to the Department within 45 days from the date of request. - (C) The Department will reimburse the reasonable cost of obtaining two move cost estimates. - (1) At the discretion of the District Relocation Administrator, additional estimates may be obtained. - (2) The invoice for preparation of each move cost estimate must include date(s) of services, time of day, hours per day, and hourly rates for such preparation. - (D) The Department will reimburse the reasonable cost of advertising for packing, crating, unpacking, uncrating, and transportation, when such advertisement is determined to be necessary by the District Relocation Administrator.
+This is usually limited to complex or unusual moves where advertising is the only reasonable means of obtaining estimates.
+Exceptions to this are permissible at the discretion of the District Relocation Administrator.

-(A) A minimum of two move cost estimates must be obtained if estimated move costs exceed \$10,000.
-If under \$10,000 the District Relocation Administrator has the discretion to obtain one or more estimates as deemed necessary;
+9.3.8.3 When the estimates are obtained by the Department on behalf of the displacee the following will apply:

-- (B) All move cost estimates should be obtained by the district within 45 days from the date of request; - (C) The Department files must be documented regarding all estimates obtained; and - (D) The Department must obtain bids or quotes for preparation of a move cost estimate by entering into contracts for such services, as provided for under Chapter 287, Florida Statutes (F.S.); Department of Management Services, Rule 60A, and Topic No. 375-040-020, Procurement of Commodities and Contractual Services.
+- (A) A minimum of two move cost estimates must be obtained.
+If the estimated cost to move is under \$10,000 the District Relocation Administrator has the discretion to approve a single estimate or require two estimates.
+Reimbursement shall be based on the lower of two bids or estimates prepared by a commercial mover. - (B) All move cost estimates should be obtained by the district within 45 days from the date of request; - (C) The Department files must be documented regarding all estimates obtained; and - (D) The Department must obtain bids or quotes for preparation of a move cost estimate by entering into contracts for such services, as provided for under Chapter 287, Florida Statutes (F.S.); Department of Management